f-osss/Discordn-t-Chat-System/README.md

 ## Multi-threaded API web server
-### a multi-threaded web server that serves dynamic content.
+### A multi-threaded web server that serves dynamic content.
 Specifically a website that uses Javascript to populate and post to “Discordn’t”.
 ### How to start the chat server

 To start the chat server, you run the following command into the terminal